 Who can blame them?
 It’s got to be a hard task to explain that you want to make a film about your emotional emasculation that also addresses the physiological, evolutionary, and cultural tropes that feed into the notion that masculinity and virility somehow have a direct link to penis size.
 Moote gets chased out of a sex shop and a Korean bath house for daring to intrude on their sacred precincts with a camera.
 No one wants to listen to his attempts at explanation.

-But our man persists, and explores not only the roots of his anxieties but also the medical question of whether there’s anything to be done about it, be the remedy surgical, herbal, pharmaceutical, or whatever.
+But our man persists, and explores not only the roots of his anxieties but also the medical question of whether there’s anything to be done about his hungnacity, be the remedy surgical, herbal, pharmaceutical, or whatever.
 (He even tries lifting weights with his genitals at one point.)

 Even though this material feels a little inauthentic, it’s often funny.
 The moment when his mother insists to a dejected Moote that he not abandon the documentary because it’s triggered personal development is priceless: “Keep growing,” she counsels, and even Moote’s glum mug seems to veil a laddish smile.
 Moreover, the film is downright educational, and as a compendium of the various snake-oil cures for guys who agonize over their endowment, it’s like a catalogue of con-artistry.
-“UnHung Hero” has a familiar destination (love and be loved for who you are, not what you have —— even in the joe boxer department), but the journey, though it veers into the absurd at times, is worth taking.
+“UnHung Hero” has a familiar destination (its moral: Love and be loved for who you are, not what you have —— even in the Joe Boxer department), but the journey, though it veers into the absurd at times, is worth taking.

 The Coen Brothers are back with their signature bleak humor, the world’s odd angles and infelicities once more aligning to take the starch out of some poor schlub.